Prerana1050/prerana-maiti/README.md

 ## 🚀 About Me

-- 🎓 Computer Science student
+- 🎓 Final Year Computer Science student passionate about technology

 ---